Zhuang people: Song–Đại Việt war

 Song forces lost about 50%–60% of their force before retreating, half of them dying to diseases.
 As a result of mounting casualties on both sides, Lý Thường Kiệt made peace overtures to the Song in 1077; the Song commander Guo Kui agreed to withdraw his troops but kept five disputed regions of Quảng Nguyên (renamed Shun'anzhou or Thuận Châu), Tư Lang Châu, Môn Châu, Tô Mậu Châu, and Quảng Lăng.
 These areas now comprise most of modern Vietnam's Cao Bằng Province and Lạng Sơn Province. Đại Việt held control of the Yongzhou, Qinzhou and Lianzhou.
 In 1079 the Song arrested and executed the Nong leader Nong Zhichun (V. Nùng Trí Xuân) while taking his family as hostages.
 In 1083, Viets attacked Guihua under the pretense of pursuing Nong Zhihui, the brother of Nong Zhigao.
 Zhihui plead to the military commissioner Xiong Ben for fresh troops to ward of Viet advances, but was taken in for questioning instead.

 In 1082, after a long period of mutual isolation, King Lý Nhân Tông of Đại Việt returned Yongzhou, Qinzhou, and Lianzhou back to Song authorities, along with prisoners of war, and in return Song relinquished its control of four prefectures and a county, including the Nong clan's home of Quảng Nguyên, Bảo Lạc, and Susang.
 Further negotiations took place from July 6 to August 8, 1084 at Yongping garrison in southern Guangnan, where Đại Việt's Director of Military Personnel Lê Văn Thịnh (fl.
 1038–1096) convinced Song to fix the two countries' borders between Quảng Nguyên and Guihua prefectures.

 Ming-Qing

 The Zhuang continued to cause trouble in the Ming dynasty, which used different groups against one another.
 One of the bloodiest battles in Zhuang history was that at Big Rattan Gorge against the Yao in 1465, where 20,000 deaths were reported.
 Parts of Guangxi were ruled by the powerful Cen clan (岑).
 The Cen were of Zhuang ethnicity and were recognized as tusi or local ruler by the Ming and Qing.
 The Ming launched several campaigns to civilize the non-Han southwestern people, including the Zhuang, by setting up schools.
 While the Zhuang became more intimately familiar with Han culture, it did not pacify them, and they continued to cause rebellions into the Qing dynasty.
+Even though schools were introduced to Zhuang areas, the Zhuang chiefly lineages monopolized access to education, limiting the commoners' ability to take official examinations, thereby securing their social status and political power.
 The Zhuang served as mercenary troops known as wolf warriors in the Ming army.

 Writing in the 19th century, a Qing dynasty official described the Zhuang thus: